I can recall quite vividly my first foray into the world of “anti-Mirpuri” racist dribble-dribble that still goes on in the world of social media.

 But, obviously not all Pakistanis behave like this.
 Trust me, most of them are ‘alright’.
 They’ve got more important things to deal with then spurting out rubbish about Mirpuris.
-We’re dealing with a minority of Pakistanis whose influence is sadly beyond their numbers.
-That’s the unfortunate reality of the internet.
+A lot of Pakistanis find such comments objectionable and offensive.
+We’re dealing with a minority of British-Pakistanis whose influence is sadly beyond their numbers.
+That’s the unfortunate reality of the internet and social media.
 But, you can almost sniff them out by second-guessing their ‘backgrounds’, and by that I mean purported self-affirming ‘backgrounds’.
 These are not your villager-type ‘Pakistanis’ although quite a few British-Pakistanis with village-backgrounds like to think of themselves as belonging to this group.

 But in their minds, they’re cosmopolitan!
 They’re progressive!
 They’re the “Bees Neez“!
 Of course they are lots of things.
 They don’t eat chapatis with their hands any more, they use knives and forks – well, they would, if they could!
 Okay, I’m being facetious.
 But I get the feeling they hate everything about the rural lives and dialects of their forebears.

 If they didn’t, they would never say half the things they say about ‘Mirpuris’.

 The phrase that comes to my mind when I think of their attitudes is ‘delusions of grandeur’.

 Why do I say that, you’re probably thinking?

 Okay, when you do think of Pakistan as a country, what do you think of?

 Be ruthlessly honest and ask yourself, what exactly comes to your mind?